 - Dress for the weather as everything takes place outdoors

-- If you want to dine at any of the restaurants in the Distillery Historic District (ie. Mill St Brewery, El Catrin, or Cluny) book a reservation in advance
+- Book a reservation in advance if you want to dine at any of the restaurants in the Distillery Historic District (ie. Mill St Brewery, El Catrin, or Cluny)

-- Paid parking lots can be found around the Distillery District, but avoid the crowds and take public transit
+- Paid parking lots can be found around the Distillery District, but you can avoid the traffic and take public transit

-This year, the Toronto Christmas Market is running from November 16 to December 23, Tuesdays to Sundays.
-Admission is free from Tuesdays to Fridays, and costs $6 on weekends and Fridays starting at 5pm.
+This year, the Toronto Christmas Market is running from November 15 to December 23, Tuesdays to Sundays.
+Admission is free from Tuesdays to Fridays and costs $6 on weekends and Fridays starting at 5pm.